derekntnguyen/flask-docker-demo/README.md

-# flask-docker-demo
+# Flask Docker Demo

-Demo project to develop and expose a flask api within a docker container
+Demo project to develop and expose a flask api within a docker container.